 Learning from Experts

-Skillseed’s roots can be traced to what was once an empty, light-filled space at Kroon Hall of the Yale School of Forestry and Environmental Studies.
-On her first day in the United States, a starving young Singaporean female graduate student searched desperately for a canteen or a café in her graduate school in Yale - only to find a vending machine.
+Skillseed’s roots trace back to a once empty, light-filled space at Kroon Hall of the Yale School of Forestry and Environmental Studies.
+On her first day in the United States, a starving Singaporean female graduate student searched desperately for a canteen or a café in her graduate school - only to find a vending machine.

 Annoyed, she wrote a proposal for an environmentally and socially conscious café at a beautiful spot at Kroon Hall.
-However, the Dean of the school very kindly reviewed it but pointed out that– 1) She had no prior experience running a café 2) She was an international student and this was her first time in the States and 3) She had no background in business at all!
+However, the Dean of the school very kindly reviewed it but pointed out that she: 1) Had no prior experience running a café 2) Was an international student and this was her first time in the States, and and 3) Had no background in business at all!

-Not giving up, she rewrote the proposal and approached the dean again.
-He told her that he would approve the proposal if she could find other students to join her and an expert advisor from the Yale School of Management (SOM) to guide her.
-At that time, she knew no one, yet at the end of two weeks, she managed to gather a team of 6 Masters students and the lecturer in Entrepreneurship from Yale SOM to embark on this crazy endeavor.
-With the guidance from these experts and peers, she proceeded to live her dream through real-world learning.
+Not giving up, she rewrote the proposal and approached the dean again, who told her that he would approve the proposal if she could find other students to join her and an expert advisor from the Yale School of Management (SOM) to guide her.
+At that time, she knew no one, yet at the end of two weeks, she managed to gather a team of 6 Masters students and a lecturer in Entrepreneurship from Yale SOM to embark on this crazy endeavour.
+With guidance from these experts and peers, she proceeded to live her dream through real-world learning.

-They soon found themselves simulating a café from scratch to prove that the model worked – the group composted the coffee grounds, sold only locally sourced goods and fair trade coffee, and even learned to be baristas!
-The café was also used as a platform to showcase the wonderful social and environmental initiatives that their peers were doing (fair trade chocolate, an environmental film festival etc.).
+They soon found themselves simulating a café from scratch to prove that the model worked – the group composted the coffee grounds, sold only locally-sourced goods and fair trade coffee, and even learned to be baristas!
+The café also served as a platform to showcase the wonderful social and environmental initiatives that their peers were doing (fair trade chocolate, an environmental film festival etc.).
 This was in addition to their full-time studies and the founder’s part-time job at the financial aid office.
-But it was an incredible, hands-on experience and gave the founder many real-world skills that still serve her well today.
+But it was an incredible, hands-on experience and imparted the founder many real-world skills that still serve her well today.

 Leave a Legacy